Release engineering

 zip -r cartero-$VER-windows-$ARCH.zip bin lib share

-- The build process should have created the file
+. - The build process should have created an .iss file in

 .
 Compile it with InnoSetup to generate an installer. - The installer should be located at